 The Lincoln County Development Authority assists companies in securing Quick Start training prior to a company beginning operation.
 This free State of Georgia sponsored training is provided locally through Augusta Technical College.Back to Top

 A qualified, trained, tech-savvy workforce is waiting in Lincoln County.
 With a satellite office of Augusta Technical College within 20 minutes and a first-class school system that includes a leading-edge Vocational/Technical High-School program, Lincoln County is ready to go to work.
-The U.S. Army is establishing its Cyber Command headquarters at nearby Fort Gordon, and is expected to grow the area's labor force by another 2,600 military, 900 civilian and 200 contractor jobs by 2019, thus expanding the overall quality of the labor pool.
+The U.S. Army is establishing its Cyber Command headquarters at nearby Fort Gordon, and is expected to grow the area's labor force by another 5,958 military jobs by 2023, thus expanding the overall quality of the labor pool.

 Two local banks serve the Lincolnton community.
 Some of the services offered by these financial institutions are: loans for land, homes, recreational properties, vehicles, and equipment.
 They also offer loan and mortgage planning for prospective home owners.

 Lincoln County is a progressive community with County and Development Authority officials who have demonstrated an aggressive policy in working to meet the needs of expanding and growing companies.
 We are prepared to work with and address the needs and requirements of the existing industrial firms in Lincoln County as well as those relocating or expanding in our community.
 Once a project's requirements are identified, the Lincoln County Development Authority will work with the company to make available low cost financing to build and develop a building on one of our existing industrial sites.Back to Top